civican/legisinfo/42-1/bills/C-59/bill_text.md

 #### `Privacy Act`

+### Section 37.1

+Section 37 of the `Privacy Act` is amended by adding the following after subsection (4):

+**(5)** The Privacy Commissioner may coordinate his or her activities under subsection (1) with those of the National Security and Intelligence Review Agency under any of paragraphs 8(1)(a) to (c) of the `National Security and Intelligence Review Agency Act` to avoid any unnecessary duplication of work.

+### Section 37.2

+Section 64 of the Act is amended by adding the following after subsection (2):

+**(3)** The Privacy Commissioner may disclose or may authorize any person acting on behalf or under the direction of the Commissioner to disclose — to the extent that the Commissioner or the authorized person, as the case may be, considers necessary for the purpose of subsection 37(5) — information concerning the Commissioner's activities under subsection 37(1) to the National Security and Intelligence Review Agency.

 ### Section 38

-The schedule to the `Privacy Act` is amended by deleting, under the heading "Other Government Institutions", the reference to
+The schedule to the Act is amended by deleting, under the heading "Other Government Institutions", the reference to

 ### Section 39